 AWAIR (A Workplace Accident and Injury Reduction Program) Workshop

-On January 1, 1991, Minnesota adopted an amendment to Minnesota OSHA Statutes that requires most employers to develop and use a formal workplace accident and injury reduction program that promotes safe and healthful working conditions.
+|On January 1, 1991, Minnesota adopted an amendment to Minnesota OSHA Statutes that requires most employers to develop and use a formal workplace accident and injury reduction program that promotes safe and healthful working conditions.
 This half-day workshop will assist you in writing your program based on the five sections required by MNOSHA.
 These include: safety responsibilities of managers and supervisors, hazard identification, communication of safety programs, accident investigation, and enforcement methods.
 Come prepared to write or update your program!|

 |Length: Half day|

-Attend this course and earn .35 Continuing Education Units (CEUs) from the Minnesota Safety Council.
+.35 Continuing Education Units (CEUs)

 This course will be held at the Minnesota Safety Council Resource Center located at 474 Concordia Avenue in St. Paul.
 Take the Dale Street exit from I-94.
 Proceed east on south frontage road (Concordia Avenue) past the American Lung Association.
 Turn right into our lower level parking lot.